userigorgithub/nyt-project/README.md

 - HTML

 ## Learning Goals
+- Practicing Take-Home challenge for interview
 - Learning how to create an application within very limited time
 - Learning new technology: React hooks

 ## Features
+- Accessibility of 100% for the main page
 - Upon page load, the user will be able to see main page with all latest articles
 - User can search articles by using search feature which will search articles by title
 - When user clicks Read More button of the article, new page will be displayed with more information about that article